PaddlePaddle/PaddleOCR/doc/doc_en/algorithm_rec_svtr_en.md

 **Note:**
 - If you are training the model on your own dataset and have modified the dictionary file, please pay attention to modify the `character_dict_path` in the configuration file to the modified dictionary file.
-- If you modified the input size during training, please modify the `infer_shape` corresponding to SVTR in the `tools/export_model.py` file.

 After the conversion is successful, there are three files in the directory:
 ```